 Recognising just how important it has become, Philosopher David West rightly notes that modernity has elevated romantic relationships as principal amongst the kinds of things to which we aspire: “The significance previously accorded to values like happiness and goodness has largely been captured by what almost amounts to a romantic religion of love”

 It can be stated at this point what romanticism is for relationships: an unhinged disaster.
 It has the devastating effects of making relationships impudent in every which way.
-Moreover, the extirpation and lambasting of reason as a central canon in relationship dispensation has only emboldened emotions that are uninformative and stubborn.
+Moreover, the extirpation and lambasting of reason as a central canon in relationship dispensation have only emboldened emotions that are uninformative and stubborn.